makyo/writing/work/sawtooth/youre-gone/youre-gone.md

 *2:31 PM Markus>* asnd your all over now

-*2:32 PM Markus>* and ?I? thought I was saying goodbye
+*2:32 PM Markus>* and i thought I was saying goodbye

 *2:32 PM Markus>* and your still here